jvallera/HiveNYC/README.md

 # Welcome!

-Between November 2015 and June 2016, the Hive NYC Community Coordinator, in collaboration with the Network Manager, spearheaded a set of projects designed to streamline communications and track member engagement.
+Between November 2015 and June 2016, the Hive NYC Community Coordinator, in collaboration with the Network Manager, spearheaded the projects list below.
+These interrelated projects are designed to streamline communications and track member engagement.

-We have documented projects the listed below for the benefit of current and future Hive NYC staff and in the spirit of [Working Open](https://wiki.mozilla.org/Working_open), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).

 1. Membership Database
 2. Community Map
 3. 'Round-up Robot'
-4. Analytics
+4. Analytics Dashboard

+We make our efforts public for the benefit of current and future Hive NYC staff in the spirit of [Working Open](https://wiki.mozilla.org/Working_open), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).

 All of the resources for these projects are in this [GDrive Folder](https://drive.google.com/a/mozilla.com/folderview?id=0B5ga06pZVp55b2VjUVdOamlMTk0&usp=sharing), which is only accessible to Mozilla staff.